TuckerDev100/weather_aggregatorV2/README.md

 Get weather info for the week!

 # Roadmap
 If I were to continue working on it I would implement the tests that I had made the framework for.
-I started by writing tests after each function, but after I found out the final endpoint I wanted to use was deprecated, I ran out of time.
+I started by writing tests after each function, but after I found out the final endpoint I wanted to use was deprecated, I had to refactor and ran out of time.

 I would also add a retry functionality.
 The final hourlyWeatherData endpoint in particular has a habit of giving a 500 error at random.
 I would have retried for 30 seconds before sending a final 500 error.